 A monetary arrangement, 1946-1970, involving 43 nations.
 Named after the summit held at Bretton Woods, USA, to decide on a new international currency system.
 The last link to the gold standard.
 The Bretton Woods System was designed to assure stability and reduce the need for gold reserves.
-Currencies were tied to the US Dollar and only the Dollar remained convertible to gold, and backed by gold bullion in Fort Knox and Westpoint.
+Currencies were tied to the US Dollar and only the Dollar remained convertible to gold, and backed by gold bullion bars in Fort Knox and Westpoint.
 The Bretton Woods agreement left the US as the only country able to determine its own monetary policy according to Gros, 2010, as they were left with the highest gold reserves at the end of WWII.
 “The system [seemed] to relieve every other country but the United States from strict monetary discipline,” Hazlitt, 1978, p157.

 A bull market is associated with increasing investor confidence, and increased investing in anticipation of future price increases.